hicops/hicops/docs/tools.md

 title: tools
 ---

-**Table of Contents**

-* TOC
-{:toc}

 # HICOPS Tools

 This section covers the executable tools that are distributed as part of HiCOPS.
 The provided tools aid in peptide database processing, MS/MS data conversions, and runtime support.
-The subsequent sections provide an overview of each tool.
+The subsequent sections provide an overview of the listed tools.

+* TOC
+{:toc}

 ## Runtime
-The following tools help in running HiCOPS and generating input parameters.
+The following tools help generate input parameters and run HiCOPS.

 ### [hicops_config]({{ site.baseurl }}/tools/runtime/hicops_config)
 This tool generates a compact params file, called `uparams.txt` from a user-friendly parameters/setting file.
 The generated `uparams.txt` is used with HiCOPS as arguments.
 A template of user-friendly parameters file can also be generated.
 More details [here]({{ site.baseurl }}/tools/runtime/hicops_config).